purdueLUG/liarsdice/README.md

 # Liar's Dice

-This project is a  game server we created for a club activity in which participants program bots to compete in a game of [liar's dice](https://en.wikipedia.org/wiki/Liar's_dice).
+This project is a game server for user programmed bots to compete in a game of [liar's dice](https://en.wikipedia.org/wiki/Liar's_dice).

 ## Installation and Setup
 Example client setup